 Communication: Papers & Presentations

-I’ve always kept a journal however, in graduate school I’m (necessarily!) working to improve my academic and business writing.
+I have always kept a journal however, in graduate school I have been working to improve my academic and business writing.
 I have posted a selection of these works below.
 I am also a co-author on two academic papers (in peer review) and will be sure to post when those are published.
 I have presented at international conferences and have included a few of my favorites to provide examples of my interests.

 Most of my reserach and conceputal work explores intersections of nature, politics, data, and technology.
 If you’d like to chat, tweet at me at @welkerpd

 I defended my master’s thesis in December of 2021.
 I’ll update when the full thesis is publicly available through my university.

 Remaking Nature Through Public Participation in Resilient Calgary

 Cities around the world are embracing agendas to build urban resilience, in part by harnessing “nature” and engaging citizens.
 Critical geographers have argued that top-down resilience agendas deploy frameworks that homogenize understandings of “urban natures”, legitimate technocratic approaches to urbanism, and disempower citizens.
 These scholars call for in-depth case studies that situate “urban natures” to bring out crucial politics of how knowledges of these phenomena are used in contexts of contested urbanization.